sayheylaura/manfred-awesomic-cv/README.md

 ## Community

-This is an Open Source collaborative project, made with :green_heart: at [Adalab](https://adalab.es/) as our final assignment.
+This is an Open Source collaborative project, made with :green_heart: at [Adalab](https://adalab.es/) as our last assignment.
 It was achieved with the guidance and endless support of [Manfred](https://www.getmanfred.com/).

 We strive to learn and share with everybody, so feel free to send us a PR for improvements.
 Also, an *issues section* is on its way :sunglasses: